Logo

 Reason 4: The Accommodation Doesn’t Match the Task’s Real Cognitive Load

-• Preferential seating may reduce distractions but not internal anxiety.
+• Preferential seating can minimise distractions, but not a student’s internal anxiety.

-Usage increases when accommodations align with the cognitive, emotional, or sensory barrier driving the challenge.
-This is where high-quality progress notes and real-time classroom data matter, because mismatched accommodations often reveal themselves through inconsistent performance and repeated refusals.
-Systems that centralize these patterns, such as AbleSpace, help teams see the mismatch earlier and adjust supports before students give up on them entirely.
+Accommodation usage goes up when they are directly related to the cognitive, emotional, or sensory deficits that create the barriers.
+This is where high-quality progress notes and real-time classroom data can leave an impact, because mismatched accommodations often reveal themselves through inconsistent performance and repeated refusals.

 Reason 5: The Accommodation Requires Executive Function They Don’t Yet Have